RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     docker_admin> docker exec -i otobo_db_1 mysql -u root -p<root_secret> otobo -e 'SHOW TABLES' docker_admin> docker exec -i otobo_db_1 mysql -u root -p<root_secret> otobo -e 'SHOW CREATE TABLE ticket'

 The database is now migrated.
-This means that during step 4 of the migration we can skip the database migration.
+This means that during the next step we can skip the database migration.
 Watch out for the relevant checkbox.

-Step 4: Perform the Migration!
+Step 5: Perform the Migration!
 ---------------------------------

-Please use the web migration tool at http://localhost/otobo/migration.pl (replace "localhost" with your OTOBO hostname and potentially add the port) and follow the process.
+Please use the web migration tool at http://localhost/otobo/migration.pl.
+Be aware that you might have to replace "localhost" with your OTOBO hostname and you might have to add your non-standard port.
+The application then guides you through the migration process.

 .. warning::